nikitin-p/pyselectal/README.md

 ```

-**4. Single-end CAGE.** Select alignments that have an exact 1-bp soft-clip at the 5′-end with prefix A, corresponding to metabolic caps or unencoded cap-dependent A (NAD).
+**4. Single-end CAGE.** Select alignments that have an exact 1-bp soft-clip at the 5′-end with a prefix A that may occasionally correspond to the canonical m<sup>7</sup>G cap ([Ohtake *et al.*, 2004](https://academic.oup.com/dnaresearch/article/11/4/305/336335)).
+Additionally, based on the fact that Because an
 ```bash
 pyselectal.py \
     -n 1 -m 1 \